giocoliere/giocoliere/README.md

 </picture>
 </a>

-# A human..I guess
+# I'm just a random dude
+>[!NOTE]
+>This page is W.I.P., so please be patients...
 <br>
-Hi, I'm Giocoliere (ofc this is just a nick).
-I'm studying how2 code by myself for fun and because i enjoy it.
-When i was 12 i started my actual first project that i called Creepercraft and im still working on it all by myself even today (+ other projects, always alone)
+Hi, I'm Giocoliere (ofc this is just a nickname).
+I'm studying how to code by myself.
+When i was 12 i started my actual first project that i called Creepercraft and im still working on it all by myself even today (+ other projects, always alone).
 <br>

 --------------------------------------------------------------------------